cdot65/pan-scm-sdk/docs/sdk/config/objects/application_group.md

 ### Client Errors (4xx)

-- `InvalidObjectError`: Raised when application group data is invalid or malformed
+- `InvalidObjectError`: Raised when application group data is invalid or for invalid response formats
 - `MissingQueryParameterError`: Raised when required parameters (folder, name) are empty
 - `NotFoundError`: Raised when an application group doesn't exist
 - `AuthenticationError`: Raised for authentication failures